 Participants are required to commit to remain in public service employment for a three year period.
 Loans are given at the beginning of each of the three years.
 The first loan will be forgiven after two years of qualifying employment and the additional two loans will be forgiven after three years of qualifying employment.

-UW Law loans $5,000 each to approximately three new applicants per year and will commit to awarding an additional $5,000 a year for two more years for a total commitment of $15,000 per participant.
+UW Law loans $5,000 each to one to two new applicants per year and will commit to awarding an additional $5,000 a year for two more years for a total commitment of $15,000 per participant.

 - Applicants must be graduating students or graduates of the UW Law JD program.

 - Participants must be employed in Washington State.

 - Applicants must be employed at least 30 hours a week in a 'legal position' for a nonprofit organization that qualifies for tax exemption under IRS Code Sections 501(c), (3), (4), or (5) or a local, state, federal or tribal government agency.
 Applicants employed by private firms providing contracted public defense services are not eligible.
 Applicants employed in judicial clerkships are not eligible.

 Employment includes, but is not limited to, prosecutors, public defenders, military JAG corps, legislative staff, assistant attorney generals and administrative agency staff that make substantial use of legal skills, for example, by requiring passage of the bar exam or otherwise drawing heavily on/making direct use of law school training (or normally requiring a law degree).

 - Applicants must provide documentation that they are employed in a ‘legal position.'
 At the time of application, candidates will be asked to submit a letter from their employer that describes the terms of the employment and a description of the duties and salary.

 A preliminary review of prospective jobs by the LRAP Coordinator is available and encouraged.